rockbite/UsercentricsWrapper/README.md

 ### Step 3: Add the Framework to Your Project
 Add `UsercentricsWrapper.framework`, `UsercentricsUI.framework`, and `Usercentrics.framework` into the project.
 Copy the Resource Bundle into the project

+### Step 4: Generate MobiVM bindings
+Navigate to bro-gen folder and update or generate bindings for MobiVM